-Finally, it should be noted that only those who itemize deductions on their tax returns can claim a charitable deduction.
-This means those with lower incomes who live in states with small or nonexistent state income taxes or pay no home mortgage interest cannot benefit from even the charitable deduction, to say nothing of the DAFs.
+can claim a charitable deduction.
+This means those with lower incomes who live in states with small or non-existent state income taxes, or pay no home mortgage interest cannot benefit from even the charitable deduction, to say nothing of the DAFs.

-B. Tax Policy Toward Donor-Advised Funds
+2.2 Tax Policy Toward Donor Advised Funds

-Imagine a donor wishing to give \$100 to a small local charity, say, a food bank.
+Imagine a donor wishing to give \$100 to a small local charity, say a food bank.
 Coincidentally, the donor owns shares with substantial capital gains selling for \$100 per share.
 Ideally the donor would like to give one share of stock to the food bank in order to get the maximum tax savings.
-Unfortunately, the cost of transferring and liquidating the single share of stock would be so high that the food bank would likely refuse the gift of the noncash asset.
-Wouldn't it be convenient, therefore, if the donor could give the shares easily to another charity who can accept them, and for a small fee, send the food bank a check for \$100?
-This is what Donor-Advised Funds do.
+Unfortunately, the cost transferring and liquidating the single share of stock would be so high that food bank would likely refuse the gift of the non-cash asset.
+Wouldn't it be convenient, therefore, if the donor could give a the shares easily to another charity who can accept them, and for a small fee, send the food bank a check for \$100?
+This is what Donor Advised Funds do.

 DAFs are brokerage-like accounts that are sponsored by qualified 501(c)(3) charities.
 These charities accept the donors' funds into the sponsored account.
 The sponsor legally owns the money donated, but acts only as an intermediary by a allowing the DAF donor two important "advising" rights.
-The donor can advise the sponsor on how to invest the donation and when funds in the account should be liquidated and sent to another 501(c)(3) charity, or used for other charitable purposes.
-While the sponsor, who is the legal owner of the fund, can stipulate its own spending and investment limits, such constraints would be voluntary-none are required by the law.
+The donor can advise the sponsor on how to invest the donation and when funds in the account should be liquidated and sent to another 501(c)(3)charity, or used for other charitable purposes.
+While the sponsor, who is the legal owner of the fund, can stipulate its own time spending and investment limits, such constraints would be voluntary-none are required by the law.

 Giving money to charity through a DAF is very much like giving money directly from a brokerage account, with three important differences.
 First is timing.
 The tax consequences of a charitable deduction are absorbed when money goes into the DAF rather than when it is granted out of the DAF to a traditional charity.
 Once in the DAF, however, there are no tax consequences of trading or reinvesting funds, and all gains and losses accrue to the eventual charitable recipients.